Carms-dev/gegi-law-gatsby-netlify/content/cases/mcmahon-v-wilkinson.md

 ---
 isCornerstone: false
-caseName: "McMahon v Wilkinson "
+caseName: "McMahon v.
+Wilkinson "
 citation: 2015 HRTO 1019
 description: The applicants, one of whom is transgender, submit that they were subjected to discrimination on the basis of sexual orientation and gender